stellarcompiler/LetsGitIt2025/README.md

 - Now sit back and wait patiently for me to merge your pull request!
 - As soon as all your group members add their codes, edit the README.md file in your group folder to add the code word.
 - Make a pull request again and you WIN!

+Exhaustion is for the body not for the mind ~ stellarcompiler